Auto Trader cars

 Running a used electric car

 Running a used electric car involves all the usual obligations and costs, including MOT, servicing, insurance, breakdown cover and the rest.
-We’ll cover that in details at another time, but to help you budget before you buy, here are the top things you need to know:
+To help you budget before you buy, here are the top things you need to know:

 Do I have to pay tax on a used electric car?